CONSULTATION FEE RANGE

 - Hawk-I member card

 Your card is valid for a year.
-To reapply, you have to go through the same process and pay the same fee.
-The average cost of a doctor’s consultation in Iowa is approximately $200.
+You have to undergo the same process and pay the same fee to reapply.
+The OMC will send you a notification email 60 days before your card expires.

-Other Information on the Iowa Medical Marijuana License Process
+Other Information on the Iowa Medical Marijuana Program

 What Kind of Cannabis Can I Buy?

-Unfortunately, registered patients can only purchase weed with a THC content of 3% or less.
-Iowa MMJ patients are also not permitted to buy the traditional ‘flower’ form of marijuana.
+Smoking weed is illegal, so Iowa MMJ patients cannot buy the traditional ‘flower’ form of marijuana.
 Instead, they can get:

 Where Can I Purchase MMJ in Iowa?